d15122836/HealthWebApplication/Report.md

 ## Pattern used

+In our application I used several design patterns that reduced the complexity involved in our web application and simultaneously provide a standard for development.

+### 1. MVC
-In our application I used MVC which is one of the widely adopted pattern specially for these kind of applications.
+I used MVC which is one of the widely adopted pattern specially for these kind of applications.
 MVC stands for Model, View and Controller.
 This pattern divides the mechanism into three parts that are as follows:

 ### Model